TomasHubelbauer/selfie/readme.md

 How to get these images:

+- [ ] Change this away from the Color Meter app as it antialiases - make the canvas zoom 10x and pan on mouse move and commit coords on mouse down & up

 1. Set the app to debug mode using `const autoCrop = false;`
 2. Configure the desired marker size using `--marker-size` in CSS
 2. Do a full screen capture and wait for the `canvas` to show up